S10 (singer): Early life and education

-Den Hollander and her twin brother were born on 8 November 2000 in Hoorn, North Holland.
+Den Hollander and her twin brother Emiel (died June 2025) were born on 8 November 2000 in Hoorn, North Holland.
 Since her birth, she has had little to no contact with her biological father.
 She grew up in nearby Abbekerk and later in Hoorn, where she attended secondary school.
 After completing the mavo curriculum in 2018, she has been studying at the Herman Brood Academie in Utrecht.

 Throughout her teenage years, Den Hollander suffered from mental health issues, including experiencing auditory hallucinations and depression.
 When she was 14 years old, she was admitted to a psychiatric hospital following a suicide attempt.

 Career

 In 2016, Den Hollander self-released her first mini-album Antipsychotica, which she recorded using her Apple headphones and uploaded to the online audio distribution platform SoundCloud.
 Shortly after the release, she was discovered by rapper Jiggy Djé, and signed with his record label Noah's Ark in 2017.
 One year later, she released a second mini-album, titled Lithium.
 In her songs, her struggle with mental illness is an important theme, with both mini-albums being named after types of psychiatric medication.